binkley/overrides/README.md

 # Overrides

-Demonstrate overrides from SQL into Spring Data
+Demonstrate overrides from SQL into Spring Data, using Riot.JS for frontend

 ## Philosophy